100's of Bass Pickups In Stock and Ready to Ship

 From players with $3000+ custom J basses, to others that have found excellent-playing sub-$500 basses - this preamp has taken a lot of basses to a higher level.
 A bassist that was in the house band of a very well known late night variety show confided to us that one of his main basses was a Fender® Squire® outfitted with a set of Bartolini Jazz Bass Pickups and a J Retro.

-A couple other features make the this preamp stand apart - Solder-less pickup connections and variable mid frequency selection.
+Some unique features make the this preamp stand apart: Solder-less pickup connections, variable mid frequency selection, and easy installation.

 Jazz cavity plate, jack, switches, as well as knobs are included with this pre-wired and read-to-install preamp.